Compare performance, boot space, consumption and price in one view.

-The Ford Puma (SUV) is powered by a Petrol MHEV or Electric engine and comes with a Manuel or Automatic transmission.
-In comparison, the MINI Countryman (SUV) features a Petrol MHEV, Diesel MHEV, Electric or Petrol engine and a Automatic gearbox.
+The Ford Puma (SUV) comes with a Petrol MHEV or Electric engine and Manuel or Automatic transmission.
+In comparison, the MINI Countryman (SUV) features a Petrol MHEV, Diesel MHEV, Electric or Petrol engine with Automatic transmission.

-When it comes to boot capacity, the Ford Puma offers 523 L, while the MINI Countryman provides 505 L – depending on what matters most to you.
-If you’re looking for more power, you’ll need to decide whether the 168 HP of the Ford Puma or the 313 HP of the MINI Countryman suits your needs better.
+When it comes to boot capacity, the Ford Puma offers 523 L, while the MINI Countryman provides 505 L – depending on how much space you need.
+If you’re looking for more power, decide whether the 168 HP of the Ford Puma or the 313 HP of the MINI Countryman suits your needs better.

 The Ford Puma presents itself as a stylish compact SUV with a distinctive design that combines practicality with a dynamic driving experience.
 Its sleek lines and sporty aesthetics make it stand out on the road, while the interior offers a comfortable and tech-savvy environment.
 With an emphasis on efficiency and a smooth drive, the Ford Puma is well-suited for both urban commutes and countryside adventures.